seetadev/Estate-Governance/README.md

 Alarm Viewer: Add alarms with a single touch.
 Open the Alarm Settings menu from the home page.
 Add an alarm, set the wallpaper or choose an alarm tone.
 You can also delete an existing alarm.

-#FEVM
+#Filecoin and FEVM

+Our FEVM powered Filecoin solution will enable better coordination, enable safety at residential societies and real estate properties to be more effective, proactive, help in early prediction and prevention of incidents.
+Please find the slides and demo at the google drive link: https://drive.google.com/drive/u/3/folders/18mAiA9L8UItb_BgW4w47lnc5K4xgLDxm

-Usage of Filecoin and FEVM: We are using Filecoin for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
-Please find the demo video at  (demo.mp4 under demo directory at https://drive.google.com/drive/u/0/folders/18mAiA9L8UItb_BgW4w47lnc5K4xgLDxm).
+We are using Filecoin for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
 We are storing Alarm metadata using NFT.Storage.
 Also, Saving/deleting alarm metadata and image to/from IPFS using NFT.Storage.
 We are also storing the hash returned from IPFS to FEVM.
 Further we are using Filecoin for: Video analytics configuration using Filecoin/IPFS; Camera Management: Add/edit/delete cameras with integration with oss streaming; Live streaming with Object Detection Video Analytics, and NFT.Storage for snapshots.

-Our FEVM powered solution will enable better coordination, enable safety at residential societies and real estate properties to be more effective, proactive, help in early prediction and prevention of incidents.
-Please find the pitch deck and demo at the google drive link.
+Please visit Please find the demo video at  (demo.mp4 under Monitoring Module directory at https://drive.google.com/drive/u/0/folders/18mAiA9L8UItb_BgW4w47lnc5K4xgLDxm)